 Home Chef and Green Chef are two popular meal delivery services that aim to take the stress out of weekly meal planning and grocery shopping.
-Both deliver a box of pre-measured ingredients along with detailed recipe instruction cards for customers to make a home-cooked meal in 40 minutes or less.
+Both deliver a box of pre-measured ingredients along with detailed recipe instruction cards for customers to make a home-cooked meal in about 30 minutes.

 Home Chef offers plans that deliver up to six different meals per box, per week, while Green Chef has a limit of four different meals per week.
 While servings can be increased, Home Chef may be a better option for customers who want meals daily and desire variety rather than eating the same meal more than once.
 Home Chef generally features more American-style, comfort food classics, while Green Chef is more health-minded, plant-forward, and has specific ingredient standards related to sustainability and any potential additives.
 We tested both services and put together our findings; keep reading to see which one might be right for you.